67. Whitman School of Management at Syracuse University

-At Martin J. Whitman School of Management, we believe that a well-rounded education is about more than just business courses—it’s about providing dynamic, relevant experiences that ensure our students build a competitive edge in the global marketplace.
-That’s why our academically rigorous MBA program is tailored for our students, to help them focus both on the theoretical and the practical and to build in-depth specializations to be a leader in their field.
+At Martin J. Whitman School of Management, we believe that a well-rounded education is about more than just studying business courses—it’s about providing dynamic and relevant experiences that ensure our students build a competitive edge in the global marketplace.
+Our academically rigorous MBA program is tailored for our students, to help them focus both on the theoretical and the practical and to build in-depth specializations that will allow them be a leader in their field.

 Our full-time MBA is a 54 credit hour program, with 36 core course credits and 18 elective credits completed over a span of two years.
-Six distinct specializations are offered – accounting, entrepreneurship, finance, marketing, real estate and supply chain management – allowing students to build experiences for deeper expertise or to complement existing business acumen.
+The program offers 6 distinct specializations accounting, entrepreneurship, finance, marketing, real estate or supply chain management – allowing students to build experiences for deeper expertise and/or to complement existing business acumen.

-Full-time MBA students build an experiential portfolio through internships, consulting, specialized courses, community engagement, and other practical experiences that make them more valuable in the marketplace.
-After utilizing planning tools offered through the Whitman Career Center, students identify gaps in knowledge or skill sets and build a portfolio to enhance their skills.
-As part of the 18 elective credits, students complete a minimum of six approved experiential credits through at least two distinct experiences.
+Full-time MBA students build an experiential learning portfolio through internships, consulting projects, specialized courses, community engagements, and other practical experiences that will make them more competitive in the marketplace.
+After utilizing the planning tools offered by the Whitman Career Center, students identify gaps in knowledge or skill sets and build a portfolio to enhance those skills.
+As part of their 18 elective credits, students complete a minimum of six approved experiential credits through at least two distinct experiences.
 Our experiential learning program is unique in these aspects: students can complete their requirements in a number of ways such as internships for credit, course-based experiences, or a combination of the two.

-The Whitman Career Center works to build mutually beneficial partnerships with faculty, alumni, and corporate partners to provide innovative programming and coaching that will empower our students to reach their career aspirations with integrity and professionalism, preparing them for personal and professional growth.
-Over 120 companies participated in the Whitman Career Fairs and over 500 job postings were presented to graduate candidates through our OrangeLink job posting system and the MBA Focus Resume Database.
+The Whitman Career Center works to build mutually beneficial partnerships with faculty, alumni, and corporate partners.
+These partnerships provide innovative programming and coaching that will empower our students to reach their career aspirations with integrity and professionalism and prepare them for personal and professional growth.
+Typically.
+At least 120 companies participated in the Whitman Career Fairs and over 500 job postings are presented to graduate candidates through our OrangeLink job posting system and the MBA Focus Resume Database.

 Beyond the Classroom